 What if I carry on working after my Normal Pension Age?

 If you carry on working after your Normal Pension Age you will continue to pay into the L G P S, building up further benefits.
 When you eventually retire you will receive your pension unless you choose to delay taking it.
-Your pension must be paid to you by age 75.
-Your pension will be paid at an increased rate to reflect the fact that it will be paid for a shorter time.
+Your pension must be paid by age 75.
+Your pension will be paid at an increased rate because it will be paid for a shorter time.

 How does my pension keep its value?

-On retiring on or after age 55, your L G P S pension increases in line with the cost of living every year throughout your retirement.
+On taking your pension on or after age 55, it increases in line with the cost of living every year throughout your retirement.
 As the cost of living increases, so will your pension.
 If you retire on ill health grounds, your pension is increased each year regardless of your age.

 Protection for your family